MatthiasRLalisse/lobbylinks/README.md

 ### Using the package

 See `lobby_query.py` for example usage.
 The parameter set used for API calls to the LDA database is the same as that documented at the LDA website (see `lobby_query_parameters_guide.pdf` for a list of fields which can be used to narrow a query).
-For a broad query for all filings for a given year, do the following:
+For a broad query of all filings for a given year, do the following:
 ```
 from lobbylinks import LobbyData
 q_auth = (my_api_username, my_api_key)